vshotarov/haskell-fidenza/README.md

-# Hidenza
+# Haskell Fidenza
-A Haskell partial implementation of [Tyler Hobbs's Fidenza Algorithm](https://tylerxhobbs.com/fidenza)
+A partial implementation of [Tyler Hobbs's Fidenza Algorithm](https://tylerxhobbs.com/fidenza), written in Haskell.

 ## Motivation
 Not being into NFTs at all, I've only very recently found out about the Fidenza algorithm, when it was mentioned as a prompt in [Genuary](https://genuary.art/) and I thought it looked wicked, so I read both the [flow field](https://tylerxhobbs.com/essays/2020/flow-fields) and [Fidenza](https://tylerxhobbs.com/fidenza) essays on Tyler's website in one breath.
 For the next couple of days I would find myself thinking about the ideas he mentioned and appreciating more and more how simple and yet clever they were.